gopher-snakes-2014/shieldED/README.md

 ##MVP User Stories
 * Student can report an incident
 * Parent can report an incident
+* Admin can view all incidents
+* Admin can view a specific incident
-* Admin can view everything
+* Admin can view a count of all incidents